 Focus on Your Priority

-What is the thing on your list today that will bring about the most fruit?
-What is the thing that is the biggest difference maker in your ministry?
-These questions will help you determine your priority.
-It’s interesting to note that priority means one thing.
-The word “priorities” didn’t surface in our culture until just a few decades ago.
+What one thing on your list today will bring about the most fruit?
+What will make the biggest difference in your ministry?
+These questions help you determine your priority.
+It’s interesting to note that priority means “one” thing.
+The word “priorities” didn’t surface in our culture until a few decades ago.
 The plural form automatically sets us up for competing items on our to do lists.
 I always love the quote: Anyone can do two things at once, what’s really impressive is to do one thing at once.
 Working with an uncluttered mind means focusing on the task at hand.

 Run with Momentum